Taupo, New Zealand

 Call us on (858) 523-9000 to start planning your vacation to Huka Lodge or take a look at our itineraries to Central North Island

 Huka Lodge is an exclusive, stylish and private lodge surrounded by magnificent natural beauty.
 Attention to detail and high levels of service, cuisine and comfort all make Huka Lodge one of New Zealand's finest lodges.
-There are so many cozy places to curl up with a glass of wine and a book that you may never feel the need to leave this relaxing retreat but a short walk from Huka Lodge takes you to the banks of the mighty Waikato River, where the river flows down to the spectacular azure-blue cascades of the Huka Falls.
+There are so many cosy places to curl up with a glass of wine and a book that you may never feel the need to leave this relaxing retreat but a short walk from Huka Lodge takes you to the banks of the mighty Waikato River, where the river flows down to the spectacular azure-blue cascades of the Huka Falls.
 This is just a taste of the vast range of dazzling sites and activities that await you in this spectacular region.

 The peaceful Lodge Suites offer every comfort.
 Light, spacious and secluded they feature outdoor terraces and are ideally located just 20 meters from the river amongst mature trees.
 For those wanting privacy and what is effectively their own home, the four bedroom Owner's Cottage and two bedroom Alan Pye Cottage both have been exquisitely designed and appointed and not only have all the facilities such as fully equipped kitchens (perfect for self catering or for one of Huka's chefs to whip up a delicious feast) but also their own private infinity swimming pools with heart stopping views of the extraordinary surrounds.

-The main lodge is home to cozy fireplaces, comfortable chairs and is where guests can gather at breakfast or in the evenings for drinks and canapés to chat about the adventures of the day.
+The main lodge is home to cosy fireplaces, comfortable chairs and is where guests can gather at breakfast or in the evenings for drinks and canapés to chat about the adventures of the day.
 Meals can be served here or there are over twenty venues, inside and out, perfect for private dining including the wine cellar, jetty pavilion and the orchard - wherever you choose, the standards for cuisine and service here are exacting and each meal is treated as special.

 The activities at Huka Lodge really are endless.
 From the adrenalin rush of sky diving, white water rafting, jet boating, bungee jumping - even hunting for deer, to the more relaxing pursuits such as horse riding, sailing, trout fishing and private picnics.
 The crystal clear waters of Lake Taupo are fed by mountain streams and are home to some of the most sought-after Rainbow trout in the world.
 Fabulous soothing massage and beauty treatments can be enjoyed in the comfort of your room whether you have had a busy day adventuring or have spent it relaxing by the lodge's tranquil swimming pool.